Skip to main content

 About The Fight To End Cancer

 The Fight To End Cancer (FTEC) is a year-round initiative driven by ambassadors, sponsors, and volunteers worldwide.
-Since our inception in 2012, we have donated nearly $3 million to the cause.
+Since our inception in 2012, we have donated over $3 million to the cause.
 Funds raised by FTEC go directly to the GTX Program at The Princess Margaret Cancer Foundation.
 Each year, we honour the hard work and dedication of our FTEC family through alternating events: a black-tie charity boxing gala and our newest initiative, The Friday Night Fights ‘To End Cancer’.
 Our mission is to raise funds for cancer research year-round with the support of the local community and business owners.
 Together, we will end cancer in our lifetime.
 Learn More About The Fight To End Cancer.

 About The Princess Margaret Cancer Foundation